-Where possible, responses to questions have been tabulated (refer Volume 2 data file).
+Where possible, responses to questions have been tabulated (refer Volume 2: Data File).
 However, a number of questions in the survey were open ended and the frequent responses to these questions are included below.
 Individual survey forms have been treated in confidence by the consultants, with all responses aggregated.
+The survey forms will be retained by the Department of Planning on completion of the report who will be responsible for protecting the confidentiality of responses.